 The Cost—God has given Wycliffe Associates the strategy.
 God has set the stage.
 Workers are available, right now.
 National Bible translators are ready and waiting to begin!
 The work can go forward faster than it ever could have before . . .
 IF we can provide the training and technology.

-All it takes is $19,500 to provide all the technology and training to launch a brand-new Bible translation—and once the translators begin, the MAST strategy will enable Bible translators to accelerate their work.
+All it takes is $19,500 to provide all the technology and training to complete a New Testament translation—and once the translators begin, the MAST strategy will enable Bible translators to accelerate their work.

 Please help share God's Word with the people of DRC—to set them free from vicious tribal conflict and violence.
 He is a mighty God and will use your heartfelt gift to calm angry hearts and save the many lives.